 The Odd Angry Shot: Most people have never heard of this movie, a 1979 Australian movie about the SAS in Vietnam (Who Dares Wins!).
 I found it showed the numbing mundaneness along with the terrifying moments of war.
 Some of our favorite sayings were: “Hurry up and wait” and “Prepare to prepare”.
 I throw it in just to have something obscure on the list.

 Breaker Morant: Another Australian movie.
-Must like Paths of Glory (below), it focuses on the waste, the betrayal and the darkness of war.
+Much like Paths of Glory (below), it focuses on the waste, the betrayal and the darkness of war.
 And the politics that kill people.
 The Boer War was where the concentration camp was invented, by the way.
 By the British.
 Just saying.

 Zulu: I just had to put this in here.
 The sound of the Zulu’s in the distance, like a freight train approaching, sends chills down your spine.
 And the ending, with both sides saluting the other is epic.
 I write a lot about Shaka Zulu and the way he built his incredible army in my Atlantis series.